fredoist/password-generator/README.md

 ## About the project

 A hackathon project built for the Hacktoberfest 2022 event by [midudev](https://github.com/midudev).
-The project was inspired by the recent release of Cyberpunk: Edgerunners in Netflix.
+The project was inspired by the recent release of Cyberpunk: Edgerunners on Netflix.

 ## Features

-The main hackathon requirements were to create a password generator which included a slider for password length and a copy button.
+The main hackathon requirements were to create a password generator that included a slider for password length and a copy button.
 My hackathon entry included the following features:

 - Randomly generate a password.
-- Change the desired password length, by default is set to 18 characters.
+- Change the desired password length, which is set to 18 characters by default.
-- Set chars to include in password such as lowercase letters, uppercase letters, numbers, and symbols.
+- Set the characters to include in the password, such as lowercase letters, uppercase letters, numbers, and symbols.
-- See password strength as you generate it.
+- View password strength as you generate it.
-- Past generated password log.
+- Log of previously generated passwords.
 - Keyboard shortcuts for key features.
 - Ambient sound and animations.